In the log there is

 A DADSM ALLOCATE, SCRATCH, RENAME, or AMS/Catalog operation was attempted.

 So, the error has occurred but ACF2 has "allowed access".
 Next to consider are security rules based on the dataset HLQ.
-I don't see ACF2 errors for violating a rule for this, so that is why this user is able to do it.
+I do no see ACF2 errors for violating a rule for this, so that is why this user is able to do it.

 If one wants to stop the ACF2 error messages, one must delete everything associated with the ID.